Dress for success

-You are definitely going to want to bring a little (or not-so-little) bad of treats with you!
-You definitely don't want to forget this.
-All those incredible photos of your horse nuzzling into you all cozy and lovable - yep, that person was holding a treat in their hand.
+Treats may be one of the most important things to bring to an equestrian session.
+The incredible photos of a horse nuzzling into the rider, all cozy and lovable: that person was holding a treat in their hand.
 You won't want to bring apples or carrots, though.
-Apples get your horses mouth super foamy, and carrots get them all orange.
+Apples get your horses mouth white and foamy, and carrots get them orange.
 Bring those little horse-grain treats instead or peppermints.
-And maybe have a towel handy, just in case.
+You should have a towel handy, just in case.

-You're going to need to have an extra pair of hands handy.
+You're going to need to have an extra pair of hands.
 You'll need someone to hold that towel and bag of treats for you, of course.
-And you'll also need someone to hold onto your horse if you want to do a quick outfit change or if you need someone on your tack fixed.
-Think of it just as having a groom handy when you're heading into the ring at a horse show.
+And you'll also need someone to hold onto your horse if you want to do a quick outfit change or if you need someone to fix your tack.
+Think of it just as having a groom with you when you're heading into the ring at a horse show.
 Plus, an extra set of eyes is always great to make sure all details are in order.

-Location is a huge component of photography!
-It's ideal for me to shoot somewhere with lots of space.
+Location is a huge component of photography.
+It's ideal to shoot somewhere with lots of space.
 It's super fun to explore different parts of the barn during your photoshoot, because lighting and composition varies so much depending on where you are and where the sun is at that time.
 For example, when I am doing the Restless Pines Farm sessions, we start by the paddocks, head to the trail behind the farm, and finish off in the riding ring.
-These three locations all offer completely different photos!
+These three locations all offer completely different photos.
 You'll get so much more out of your album if we’re able to explore different areas during your session.

-We also do not have to do your photos at the farm!
-Owl's Ridge Farm has hosted their mini sessions at the beach down the road and it was amazing.
+We also do not have to do your photos at the farm.
+Owl's Ridge Farm has hosted their equestrian sessions at the beach down the road.
 Their horses are used to going to the beach, so it was no surprise for them.
 If you've got incredible trails, that could be a fun option as well.
-Be open to areas around your farm that you like to go to.
-There's a farm in the valley with trails through the vineyards and a cliff-side overlooking Blomidon!
-Absolutely incredible.
-We have so many beautiful coastal views in Nova Scotia.
+Be open to areas around your farm that you like to hack to.
+We have so many beautiful views in Nova Scotia.

-Your horse HAS to be properly groomed!
-Curry, curry, curry.
-You can even clip a few days before (not right before) as you would for a horse show.
+Your horse absolutely has to be properly groomed.
+No exceptions.
+You can even clip a few days before if it’s the fall or spring, as you would for a horseshow.
 You'll want to bathe your horse before the photos, but make sure they have ample time to be dry.
-The sunset will really reflect off your horse if it's still wet from their bath.
+The sunset will really reflect poorly off your horse wet coat, so be sure to dry them properly.

-Thanks so much for taking the time to read this blog post, I hope you've enjoyed it!
-If you have any questions please reach out.
-And if you'd like to learn more about my Equestrian Mini Sessions, please send me a message.
-I'd love to come photograph you and your horse!
+Thanks so much for taking the time to read this blog post, I hope it’s been helpful.
+If you have any questions, please reach out.
+And if you'd like to learn more about my Equestrian Sessions, please send me a message.
+I'd love to come photograph the connection between you and your horses.